jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

     // Mints tokens for the split if needed. if (_tokenCount > 0) {
       tokenStore.mintFor(
         // If an allocator is set in the splits, set it as the beneficiary.
-Otherwise if a projectId is set in the split, set the project's owner as the beneficiary.
-Otherwise use the split's beneficiary.
+        // Otherwise if a projectId is set in the split, set the project's owner as the beneficiary.
+        // If the split has a beneficiary send to the split's beneficiary.
+Otherwise send to the msg.sender.
         _split.allocator != IJBSplitAllocator(address(0))
           ? address(_split.allocator)
           : _split.projectId != 0
           ? projects.ownerOf(_split.projectId)
+          : _split.beneficiary != address(0)
+          ? _split.beneficiary
-          : _split.beneficiary,
+          : msg.sender,
         _projectId,
         _tokenCount,
         _split.preferClaimed